Paraphrasing vs Coreferring: Two Sides of the Same Coin: Chirps*: Leveraging Coreference Information for Paraphrasing

 \tabcolsep{2pt}

 Each example was annotated by 3 workers.
-We aggregated the per-instantiation annotations using majority vote and consider the pair as positive if at least one instantiation was judged as positive.
+We aggregated the per-instantiation annotations using majority vote and considered a pair as positive if at least one instantiation was judged as positive.
 The data statistics are given in Table~\ref{table:annotation_statistics}.
-The validation phase has balanced the positive-negative proportion of instances in the data, from approximately 1:7 to approximately 4:5.
+This validation phase balanced the positive-negative proportion of instances in the data, from approximately 1:7 to approximately 4:5.